Individual ecotherapy sessions in person or online

 Ecotherapy - what does it involve?

-Ecotherapy typically fuses mindfulness and psychotherapy outside in nature to restore emotional, physical, and mental wellbeing.
+Ecotherapy typically fuses nature connection practice, mindfulness and psychotherapy outside in nature to restore emotional, physical, and mental wellbeing.
+I provide a warm, compassionate and confidential space for you to be safe and curious.
+Each session is emergent, person-centred and can offer healing, belonging, becoming and being.

-Ecotherapy can be delightfully spontaneous and take many forms with me: including walking and talking outdoors, being creative (eco-art therapy), noticing our parts (inner psyche), cold water therapy, attention restoration, practising mindfulness and celebrating being in the “here and now”.
-I use the Natural Self model from my training with Natural Academy which has elements drawn from the University of Derby's research in Nature Connectedness, Internal Family Systems, Carl Rogers Person Centred Therapy, Bill Plotkin's Wild Mind framework, Carl Jung and Theodore Rozsak.
+Ecotherapy can be delightfully spontaneous and take many forms guided by you: it could include walking and talking outdoors, coming into your senses, being creative (eco-art therapy), bringing in awareness of our bodies as part of nature, being with feelings, noticing our parts (inner psyche), cold water therapy, attention restoration, practising mindfulness, guided meditations, a sense of place and celebrating being in the “here and now”.
+I use the Natural Self model from my training with Natural Academy which has elements integrated from the University of Derby's research in Nature Connectedness, Internal Family Systems (IFS) from Richard C. Schwartz , Carl Rogers Person Centred Therapy, Bill Plotkin's Wild Mind framework, Carl Jung and Theodore Rozsak.

-I believe that humans, have the capacity to self-regulate and heal if they feel connected and in harmony with their environment.
-Our bodies naturally heal.
-Life is always evolving and changing.
+I believe that humans, have the capacity to self-regulate and heal if they feel connected, safe and in harmony with their environment.
+My primary role as an Ecotherapist is to help you reconnect to the essence of who you are, naturally with the support of the rest of nature.

 Ecotherapy promotes a profound sense of belonging - particularly important in this modern technological world where people spend so much time indoors on screens that they can forget what it feels like to be authentically, naturally human.
 It fosters more compassion for oneself and others and can allow more trust in the unknown nature of reality.

-Ecotherapy typically fuses mindfulness and psychotherapy outside in nature to restore emotional, physical, and mental wellbeing.
+Ecotherapy typically fuses nature connection practice, mindfulness and psychotherapy outside in nature to restore emotional, physical, and mental wellbeing.
+I provide a warm, compassionate and confidential space for you to be safe and curious.
+Each session is emergent, person-centred and can offer healing, belonging, becoming and being.

-Ecotherapy can be delightfully spontaneous and take many forms with me: including walking and talking outdoors, being creative (eco-art therapy), noticing our parts (inner psyche), cold water therapy, attention restoration, practising mindfulness and celebrating being in the “here and now”.
-I use the Natural Self model from my training with Natural Academy which has elements drawn from the University of Derby's research in Nature Connectedness, Internal Family Systems, Carl Rogers Person Centred Therapy, Bill Plotkin's Wild Mind framework, Carl Jung and Theodore Rozsak.
+Ecotherapy can be delightfully spontaneous and take many forms guided by you: it could include walking and talking outdoors, coming into your senses, being creative (eco-art therapy), bringing in awareness of our bodies as part of nature, being with feelings, noticing our parts (inner psyche), cold water therapy, attention restoration, practising mindfulness, guided meditations, a sense of place and celebrating being in the “here and now”.
+I use the Natural Self model from my training with Natural Academy which has elements integrated from the University of Derby's research in Nature Connectedness, Internal Family Systems (IFS) from Richard C. Schwartz , Carl Rogers Person Centred Therapy, Bill Plotkin's Wild Mind framework, Carl Jung and Theodore Rozsak.

-I believe that humans, have the capacity to self-regulate and heal if they feel connected and in harmony with their environment.
-Our bodies naturally heal.
-Life is always evolving and changing.
+I believe that humans, have the capacity to self-regulate and heal if they feel connected, safe and in harmony with their environment.
+My primary role as an Ecotherapist is to help you reconnect to the essence of who you are, naturally with the support of the rest of nature.

 Ecotherapy promotes a profound sense of belonging - particularly important in this modern technological world where people spend so much time indoors on screens that they can forget what it feels like to be authentically, naturally human.
 It fosters more compassion for oneself and others and can allow more trust in the unknown nature of reality.